jasuperior/smpl/README.md

 > smpl as that!

 ## Get Started
-simply install the package globally to get the command line tool
+Simply install the package globally to get the command line tool

     npm install smpl.js -g
     smpl --help